 Supported Employment offers career counseling, assessment, job development, on-the-job training and assistance with job accommodations.
-A Job Coach is assigned to each individual to provide the prospective employee with personalized strategies to improve their general employability as well as specific job-related trainings.
+Job Coaches are assigned to each individual to provide the prospective employee with personalized strategies to improve their general employability as well as specific job-related trainings.
 Supported Employment is an excellent choice for someone looking to pursue the most independent employment option possible through staffing opportunities with local organizations.